mozilla/pkipolicy/rootstore/policy.md

 Further, Mozilla has appointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
 The policy will only be changed after public consultation with the Mozilla community, in order to ensure that all views are taken into account.
 This policy MAY be updated periodically in accordance with the [Process for Updating the Root Store Policy][Policy-Update-Process].
-CAs MUST adhere to the current version of this policy.
+CA operators MUST adhere to the current version of this policy.
 You can contact the Mozilla CA
 Certificate Policy module team at [certificates@mozilla.org][Email-Us] if you have questions about this policy.